Get enough sleep and eat a nutritious diet. Exercise during healing is fine; listen to your body.

 If left to dry, these will form crusts, which will be rough, sometimes pointy and can harbour bacteria.

 It is important to soak those crusts with the saline spray, soften them, gently remove them and afterwards DRY the area.

 Failure to keep the piercing exit wounds clear, will cause smelly crusts to accumulate which will harbour bacteria and grow over time.

-The healthy fluids will not have where to drain to and will form fluid bumps on the exit wounds, which if left untreated for a long time could develop into keloids.
+The healthy fluids will not have where to drain to and will form fluid bumps on the exit wounds, which if left untreated for a long time could persist even after a piercing is retired.

 There is no need to twist or rotate the piercing during healing, in fact it will tear down the fragile new tissue that’s forming inside the wound and prolong healing.

 However, as explained under the Jewellery Care section, THREADED attachments need to be checked for tightness during each cleaning and at minimum daily.